-For simple blogs, I advise you to create them as lightweight static websites (like the one you're currently reading).
-That's the best way to ensure a stable performance.
+For simple blogs, you can create them as lightweight static websites.
+That’s the best way to ensure a stable secure performance.
 For more sophisticated projects, involving dynamic data queries, my platform of choice remains WordPress.

 Choose an outstanding WordPress hosting provider

 The #1 factor you should pay attention to is the quality of your hosting provider.
-I've tested a few (Gandi, DreamHost, A2Hosting,...) and after years of experience I came to the conclusion that the best choice is SiteGround.
+I’ve tested a few (Gandi, DreamHost, A2Hosting, SiteGround…) and after years of experience I came to the conclusion that the best choice is Cloudways.

 These guys know how to handle hosting and they provide stellar support, fast and detailed, with a smile.
 Moreover, the dashboard UI is gorgeous and very practical, a pleasure to use.

 Recently I had an issue with shared hosting on their platform and they offered to migrate my site to another server, quickly and free of charge, late in the evening on a Friday night.
 Much appreciated!
-Their caching plugin, SG Optimizer, is very easy to configure.
+Their caching plugin, Breeze, is very easy to configure.

 Select the right theme & plugins